Moqeet-N/airpodsPage/README.md

 # airpodsPage
 Simple Marketing page for the AirPods using HTML, CSS and Javascript.

-Hosted version of website can be found at: https://moqeet-n.github.io/airpodsPage/
+Hosted version of the website can be found at: https://moqeet-n.github.io/airpodsPage/